Septum Piercing Guide With Beautiful Images

-But that doesn’t mean you’re going to be uncomfortable that whole time.
+Yet, remember that doesn’t mean you’re going to be uncomfortable that whole time.
 The worst of the pain or tenderness should be over in the first couple weeks.

-And if you really feel you need to, you don’t have to wait that whole six to eight months before you change your jewelry.
+Plus, if you really feel you need to, you don’t have to wait that whole six to eight months before you change your jewelry.
 Although it’s best to wait as long as you can, you can do it at the two-month mark as long as everything appears to be going well with the healing process.

 Septum Piercing Infections

 It’s not always easy to tell whether your septum piercing is infected or if the symptoms you’re experiencing are just a normal part of the healing process.
-So how can you know when you may need to call in for medical care and when you can just relax and wait for things to get better?
+Well, how can you know when you may need to call in for medical care and when you can just relax and wait for things to get better?

 If you notice pain during the first three weeks, that’s totally fine.
 It won’t feel fine, but it is normal.
 So if you notice redness, a bit of swelling, pain and even some light discharge during this time, that’s to be expected.